Nagavel0705/Nagavel0705/README.md

 - 👋 Hi, I’m Nagavel
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Machine Learning
 - 🌱 I’m currently learning the MERN Stack
 - 💞️ I’m looking to collaborate on Full Stack Projects
 - 📫 You can reach me via my email - nagavel2003@gmail.com